ddemaree/bjorn/README.markdown

 To build Bjørn, you'll need Ruby, RubyGems, and the [Sprockets](http://getsprockets.org/) preprocessor, the latter of which you can install like so:

     gem install -r sprockets

+You'll also want to install the `JSMin` gem, as the build task minifies the JS source for fasty-loadingness:

+    gem install -r jsmin

+Then, when you're all set, just run the build rake task:

+    cd /your/path/to/bjorn
+    rake build

 This will compile Bjørn into your `dist` folder.
 If your copy of the source tree doesn't include `dist/bjorn.js` you'll want to do a build before attempting to run any of the tests.